Christopher Hitchens & The Final Words He Left Us

 “I can’t see myself whining about how it’s all so unfair: I have been taunting the Reaper into taking a free scythe in my direction and have now succumbed to something so predictable and banal that it even bores me”

 He is a celebrated smoker and boozer and often commented on how lucky he felt for not feeling worse.
 He gave the impression that his good health was unearned.
 His skin always looked so unblemished.
 In his 40’s he could have been in his 20’s and even in his late 50’s it appeared as if he was in his early 40’s.
-Up until the damage of his chemotherapy he looked so much opposite to the expectation of the heavy laden toxin consuming facade you would expect.
+Up until the damage of his chemotherapy he looked so much opposed to the expectation of the heavy laden toxin consuming facade you would expect.

 Hitchens never had a solipsistic view of the world.
 He didn’t have a ‘of all the people, how could this have happened to me’ complex.
 He was strong and steadfast contemplating the ‘why me’ question.
 The absence of religious or posthumous significance, beyond his children, had influence on his life which rendered him stoic and understanding of the position he faced.